Child's Play 2: Plot

-Two years after the death of Chucky where he was shot several times and burned to death, (Note: As depicted in Child's Play (1988)) the Play Pals Corporation, manufacturer of the Good Guy doll line, is attempting to recover from the negative publicity surrounding the event.
+Two years after the death of Chucky, (Note: As depicted in Child's Play (1988)) the Play Pals Corporation, manufacturer of the Good Guy doll line, is attempting to recover from the negative publicity surrounding the event.
 To reassure its stockholders that there was nothing actually wrong with the doll, they acquire Chucky's remains and reassemble him.
 During the process, a power surge fatally electrocutes one of the assembly line workers and Chucky is reanimated.
-Mr. Sullivan, the CEO of the company, orders his assistant Mattson to dispose of the doll.
+Haskell Sullivan, the CEO of the company, orders his assistant Mattson to dispose of the doll.

-Meanwhile, Andy Barclay, now eight years old, has been in foster care ever since his mother, Karen Barclay, was institutionalized for backing up his claims that his doll was alive.
+Meanwhile, Andy Barclay, now eight years old, has been in foster care ever since his mother, Karen, was institutionalized for backing up his claims that Chucky was alive.
 Andy is brought in by foster parents Phil and Joanne Simpson, though Phil is apprehensive about Andy's needs.
 Andy later meets Kyle, a cynical, street-smart teenage girl the Simpsons are also fostering.
-Chucky discovers Andy's whereabouts by using Mattson's car phone to call Grace Poole, the manager of Andy's foster center, before threatening Mattson at gunpoint with a water squirt gun and suffocating him with a plastic bag.
+Chucky uses Mattson's car phone to call Grace Poole, the manager of Andy's foster center, and gets the Simpsons' address.
+He forces Mattson to drive him there before suffocating him to death with a plastic bag.

-Chucky infiltrates the Simpson's home and takes the place of another Good Guy doll, "Tommy."
+Chucky infiltrates the Simpsons' home and takes the place of another Good Guy doll, "Tommy".
 He destroys the doll with an antique heirloom and buries it in the backyard.
 Andy begins to bond with Kyle after the two are punished for the heirloom Chucky destroyed.
-That night Chucky reveals himself to Andy, but Kyle enters the room before he can complete the voodoo chant to possess him.
-Kyle doesn't believe Andy's claim that Chucky is alive.
-Phil and Joanne barge into the room and blame Kyle for the chaos; Phil throws Chucky into the basement in frustration.
-Chucky realizes that his body is becoming human again as he suffers a nosebleed.
+That night, Chucky reveals himself to Andy, tying him up and beginning the voodoo chant to possess his body.
+Kyle enters the room before he can complete the chant and he reverts to his lifeless state; Kyle does not believe Andy's claim that Chucky is alive.
+Phil and Joanne barge into the room and blame Kyle for the chaos, and Phil throws Chucky into the basement in frustration.
+Chucky's nose starts bleeding, and he realizes that his body is becoming human again.

 The next day, Chucky secretly follows Andy to school and defaces his homework, resulting in Andy being assigned detention.
-Chucky kills Andy's teacher Mrs. Kettlewell by stabbing her with an air pump and then beating her with a yardstick, but Andy manages to escape.
-Andy tries to warn his foster parents about Chucky, but Phil refuses to believe him and considers returning him to the foster center.
+Chucky kills Andy's teacher Miss Kettlewell by stabbing her with an air pump and beating her with a yardstick, but Andy escapes.
+He tries to warn his foster parents about Chucky, but Phil refuses to believe him and considers returning him to the foster center.